The 9 best sunscreens for sensitive skin that'll protect without irritation, reviewed by our beauty team

-Even armed wtih the knowledge that sunscreens for this skin type do exist, testing a new formula usually feels risky.
+Even armed with the knowledge that sunscreens for this skin type do exist, testing a new formula usually feels risky.
 "People with sensitive skin may find that some sunscreens can cause irritation, stinging, burning, and redness when applied," says advanced aesthetic doctor Dr. Preema Vig.
 "The use of certain sunscreens can make conditions such as eczema and dermatitis flare up."

-Despite this, applying sunscreen daily – come rain or shine, indoors and outdoors – is the best way to keep your skin safe, fresh-textured and even-toned.
+Despite this, applying sunscreen daily – come rain or shine, whether indoors or outdoors – is the best way to keep your skin safe, fresh-textured and even-toned.
 And while many of the best face moisturisers do feature SPF, a dedicated facial sunscreen is undoubtedly a better choice (you are less likely to apply the right amount of moisturiser to achieve the protection on the bottle).
-Having tried and tested dozens of formulas, ahead are the very best sunscreens for sensitive skin to protect without irritation.
+Having tested dozens of formulas, ahead are the very best sunscreens for sensitive skin to protect without irritation.

-RRP: £20 | Texture: Fluid
+RRP: £20 for 50ml | Texture: Fluid

 Fragrance-free, tested on sensitive skin, hypoallergenic and with portable, slimline packaging, this La Roche-Posay formula ticks the boxes with ultra-high SPF 50+ protection.
 "I really struggle to find a high-factor suncream that doesn't make my skin break out in angry red spots," says tester Rachael Martin, who has sensitive skin.
 "After wearing this every day for a week I haven't seen so much as a blemish.